How Long Can You Go Without Paying Property Taxes?

 Sometimes your property taxes are paid separate.
 And in some cases property tax rates may have increased in your area forcing your mortgage payment to go up.
 Your escrow balance might be lacking funds.
 And if you’re in a financial rut, in foreclosure, or in a situation where you cannot pay the extra property tax, what do you do?
 You might be wondering how long can you go without payment property taxes in Utah before you ultimately lose your property with everything on it including your home?

 Unfortunately, it’s not just missing a mortgage payment which can result in losing your home & property.
 You could also lose your home if you don’t pay your property tax due each year regardless if you have a home on the land or not.
+So, how long can you go without paying property taxes is an important question.

 When property tax is not paid a lien can be placed on the home by filing certain paper work with the county.
 A recent survey found that property taxes levied on single family homes in 2017 amounted to over $293 Billion; an increase of 6 percent from the previous year.
 That’s an average of $3,399 per home.
 By comparison, the average annual property tax on a home priced at state median value in Utah is only $1,576.